Dalton in Berkshire County, Massachusetts — The American Northeast (New England)

 Location.
 42° 28.435′ N, 73° 9.049′ W. Marker is in Dalton, Massachusetts, in Berkshire County.
 Marker is at the intersection of Main Street (Massachusetts Route 8) and Jennings Avenue, on the right when traveling east on Main Street.
 Touch for map.
 Marker is in this post office area: Dalton MA 01226, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on September 2, 2020.
+This page was last revised on May 29, 2023.
 It was originally submitted on August 30, 2020, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 63 times since then and 8 times this year.
-Photos: 1, 2, 3. submitted on August 30, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.
+This page has been viewed 86 times since then and 9 times this year.
+Last updated on May 28, 2023, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1, 2, 3. submitted on August 30, 2020, by Steve Stoessel of Niskayuna, New York. • J. Makali Bruton was the editor who published this page.